Energetical self-organization of a few strongly interacting particles

-In Fig. \ref{fig1}b we show several cases all with an even total number of sites M and $f>\frac{1}{2}$, which lack the quantum phases characterized by integer values of $\chi$ for strong interaction strength U, although such values are approached asymptotically for $U \rightarrow \infty$ for all fillings.
+In figure \ref{fig1}b we show several cases, all with an even total number of sites L and $f>\frac{1}{2}$, which lack the quantum phases characterized by integer values of $\chi$ for strong interaction strength U. Integer values of $\chi$ are reached only asymptotically for $U \rightarrow \infty$ for all fillings.
 Since there is not enough free space in the system, the particles cannot form DWO states, condensing instead into clusters.
-An example of the clustering structures for $f=\frac{9}{4 \times 4}$ is included in Fig. \ref{fig2}.
-The individual Euler for each of these Fock states is not constant, ranging from $\chi=5$ to $\chi=7$, which is also the number of clusters.
+An example of the clustering structures for $f=\frac{9}{4 \times 4}$ is included in figure \ref{fig2}.
+The individual Euler number for each of these Fock states ranges from $\chi=5$ to $\chi=7$, as is the number of clusters.

-In Fig. \ref{fig3} we show several cases for systems with $L_x \ne L_y$.
-Fig. \ref{fig3}a contains topological phases where $\chi$ reaches integer values for strong U. As in the previous cases for the square sample systems, the fillings $f=\frac{5}{4 \times 3},\frac{7}{5 \times 3},\frac{6}{5 \times 4}$ correspond to DWO with $\chi=N$, while $f=\frac{10}{5 \times 3}$ corresponds to structures with four clusters giving $\chi=4$.
-As shown in Fig. \ref{fig2} the four clusters contain no cycles and comprise of one,four and seven particles distributed in various configurations inside the Hubbard lattice.
-Fig. \ref{fig3}b contains fillings where integer values of $\chi$ are approached only asymptotically for $U \rightarrow \infty$.
+In figure \ref{fig3} we show several cases for systems with $L_x \ne L_y$.
+Figure \ref{fig3}a contains the topological phases where $\chi$ reaches integer values for strong U. As in the previous cases for the square sample systems, the fillings $f=\frac{5}{4 \times 3},\frac{7}{5 \times 3},\frac{6}{5 \times 4}$ correspond to DWO with $\chi=N$, while $f=\frac{10}{5 \times 3}$ corresponds to structures with four clusters giving $\chi=4$.
+As shown in figure \ref{fig2} the four clusters contain no cycles and consist of one,four and seven particles distributed in various configurations inside the Hubbard lattice.
+Figure \ref{fig3}b contains fillings where integer values of $\chi$ are approached only asymptotically for $U \rightarrow \infty$.

 We note that an alternative definition of the Euler characteristic (Eq. \ref{euler}), in terms of the numbers of clusters $C_0$ and the number of cycles $C_1$ in the grid graph formed by the particles, is given by $\chi=C_0-C_1$, known as the Euler-Poincare formula.
 This can be proven easily by taking account of the Euler formula for planar graphs which gives $\chi=-C_1+1$\cite{excited}, for each individual cluster and then summing this value over all the clusters to get total Euler for one Fock state.